Our Programs

 Working Families Legal Clinic

 The Working Families Legal Clinic program connects workers to solutions and guides them on a path forward to a remedy.
-Led by paralegals from the community with the assistance of staff and pro bono attorneys, the program is pursuing innovative strategies to empower all workers of all statuses in the areas of immigration, family and employment law.
+Led by paralegals from the community with the assistance of staff and pro bono attorneys, the program pursues innovative strategies to empower all workers of all statuses in the areas of immigration, family and employment law.

 To learn about our citizenship application scholarship, click below